akhileshpok/Threat_Detection_In_Network_Traffic/model_card/model_card_binary.md

 ## Caveats and Recommendations

-- Deploy only in environments similar to CICIDS2017 network traffic distribution.
+- ✅ Deploy only in environments similar to CICIDS2017 network traffic distribution.
-- Retrain regularly to account for new attack vectors or network changes.
+- ✅ Retrain regularly to account for new attack vectors or network changes.
-- Use with additional anomaly detection layers or alerting mechanisms for robust defense.
+- ✅ Use with additional anomaly detection layers or alerting mechanisms for robust defense.
+- ❌ Avoid deployment in networks with substantially different traffic patterns without thorough validation.
+- ❌ Do not rely solely on this model for critical security decisions without human oversight.

 ---